 We realized the only way to find out would be to take the plunge ourselves.
 My husband accepted a relocation for his job in Barcelona and our adventure began!

-But then you have these experiences along the way, these moments of sheer joy that personally make my heart skip a beat.
+But then you have these experiences along the way.
 You know, pinch yourself type moments when you look at your kids’ faces and realize how awesome it is to take this journey with them.

 It’s during those moments when we truly remember all the reasons why living abroad with kids is so very awesome!

 You’ve never experienced Big Ben in London until you’ve done it with my 7-year old son.
 This was the number one thing Anthony was most excited about seeing when we traveled to London last February.
 He loved how iconic it was, the clock tower overlooking the Parliament and River Thames.